code4it-dev/c4it-notes/content/what-is/02-string-isnullorempty-isnullorwhitespace/index.md

 date: 2021-07-06
 tags:
   - CSharp
+  - Ciccio
+  - Wee
-url: /csharptips/string-isnullorempty-isnullorwhitespace
+url: /what-is-string-isnullorempty-isnullorwhitespace
 categories:
-  - CSharp Tips
+  - What is
 ---

 Imagine this: you have created a method that creates a new user in your system, like this: